-Pursuant to the Articles of Association we are pleased to submit the financial statements for the year 2011 as drawn up by the Board of Managing Directors for your adoption.
+Pursuant to the Articles of Association we are pleased to submit the financial statements for the half year 2012 as drawn up by the Board of Managing Directors for your adoption.

-The financial statements, which both the Board of Supervisory Directors and the Board of Managing Directors have signed, have been audited by KPMG Accountants N.V.
-The auditor's report is included in the other information section.

 We recommend you to adopt the financial statements.

+W. J. (dl.
+Night J. de) 21 Assesset 2012

-Venlo (the Netherlands), 28 March 2012
+Venlo (the Netherlands), 31 August 2012

 The Board of Supervisory Directors,

 O. Koch

 T. Grad

 H. Sachs